dargueta/unicorn-lua/README.rst

   version you have.
 * The `Unicorn CPU Emulator`_ library must be installed in your system's standard library location.
 Currently only Unicorn 1.x is supported.
+* You must also have the Unicorn headers installed.
+Windows users, CMake will look in its standard places plus ``C:\Program Files\UnicornEngine``; if you don't have them there, you'll need to override the settings.
 * Some examples have additional dependencies; see their READMEs for details.

 Just Installing?